MicrosoftDocs/WSL/WSL/wsl2-mount-disk.md

 This tutorial will cover the steps to identify the disk and partition to attach to WSL2, how to mount them, and how to access them.

 > [!NOTE]
+> You will need to be on Windows 10 Build 20211 or higher to access this feature.
+You can join the [Windows Insiders Program](https://insider.windows.com/) to get the latest preview builds.
 > Administrator access is required to attach a disk to WSL 2.

 ## Identify the disk